 Many massage clients who suffer from tension/muscular headaches and migraines indicate that regular massage reduces the frequency and severity of their symptoms.
 Sometimes, it can also diminish the pain associated with an active headache.
 Massage is particularly good at helping if there is a stress or muscular component.

-When working to alleviate headaches, massage therapists work through the muscles of the scalp, jaw, face, neck, shoulders, and upper back to find and relieve trigger points, taut bands, and tight areas.
-Your therapist may also blend in general relaxation work, aromatherapy, craniosacral therapy, heat or cold, or stretches to help get you back into shape.
+When working to alleviate headaches, massage therapists work through the muscles of the scalp, jaw, face, neck, shoulders, and upper back to find and relieve trigger points, taut bands, entrapped nerves, and tight areas.
+Your therapist may also blend in general relaxation work, aromatherapy, heat or cold, or stretches to help get you back into shape.
 Thai Yoga Massage may also improve headaches.

 Some common culprits leading to headaches include stress, TMJ Disorder, poor posture, trigger points in the neck and shoulders, sinus pressure, vascular issues, and nerve issues.
 Massage therapists learn techniques designed to work directly or indirectly on most of these underlying causes.